BilyZ98/BilyZ98.github.io/_posts/2025-01-05-chibicc-multi-char-var-name.md

-This line of code enable functions like `strndup, getline, and clock_gettime` which are not part of the standard C library but are available in the POSIX standard. fuck that.
+This line of code enable functions like `strndup, getline, and clock_gettime` which are not part of the standard C library but are available in the POSIX standard.
 Spend really long time on this.

 Correct code: